Vantage Score vs FICO: Which Is Better? - Coast Tradelines

 Length of Credit History (15%):

-This is a factor that considers how long your credit accounts are active.
-A long credit history is the best for credit score.
+This factor is the length of time your credit accounts are active.
+A long history of credit is perfect for credit scoring.

 Types of Credit Used (10%)

-A credit mix can enhance your score.
-Your credit mix could include mortgages, credit cards along with installment loans.
+A credit mix could enhance your score.
+Your mix of credit may include mortgages, credit card as well as installment loan.

 New Credit (10%)